Collaboration with Nazi Germany and Fascist Italy: Netherlands

+Norway

+In Norway, the national government, headed by Vidkun Quisling, was installed by the Germans as a puppet regime during the German occupation, while king Haakon VII and the legally elected Norwegian government fled into exile.
+Quisling encouraged Norwegians to volunteer for service in the Waffen-SS, collaborated in the deportation of Jews, and was responsible for the executions of members of the Norwegian resistance movement.

+About 45,000 Norwegian collaborators joined the fascist party Nasjonal Samling (National Union), and about 8,500 of them enlisted in the Hirden collaborationist paramilitary organization.
+About 15,000 Norwegians volunteered on the Nazi side and 6,000 joined the Germanic SS.
+In addition, Norwegian police units like the Statspolitiet helped arrest many of Jews in Norway.
+All but 23 of the 742 Jews deported to concentration camps and death camps were murdered or died before the end of the war.
+Knut Rød, the Norwegian police officer most responsible for the arrest, detention and transfer of Jewish men, women and children to SS troops at Oslo harbour, was later acquitted during the legal purge in Norway after World War II in two highly publicized trials that remain controversial.

+Nasjonal Samling had very little support among the population at large and Norway was one of few countries where resistance during World War II was widespread before the turning point of the war in 1942–43.

+After the war, Quisling was executed by firing squad.
+His name became an international eponym for "traitor".

+Eastern Europe

 Albania

 After the Italian invasion of Albania, the Royal Albanian Army, police and gendarmerie were amalgamated into the Italian armed forces in the newly created Italian protectorate of Albania.

-The Albanian Fascist Militia formed, and in the Yugoslav part of Kosovo, established the Vulnetari (or Kosovars), a volunteer militia of Albanians from Kosovo.
+The Albanian Fascist Militia formed after the Italian invasion of Albania in April 1939.
+In the Yugoslav part of Kosovo, it established the Vulnetari (or Kosovars), a volunteer militia of Kosovo Albanians.
 Vulnetari units often attacked ethnic Serbs and carried out raids against civilian targets.
 They burned down hundreds of Serbian and Montenegrin villages, killed many people, and plundered the Kosovo and neighboring regions.

-Ethnic Albanian elements of the Italian armed forces participated in the Italian invasion of Greece and the German-led Axis invasion of Yugoslavia.
-After Italy capitulated, the Germans established police volunteer regiments and a national militia.

 Baltic states

-The three Baltic republics of Estonia, Latvia and Lithuania, first invaded by the Soviet Union, were later occupied by Germany and incorporated, together with the Byelorussian Soviet Socialist Republic of the U.S.S.R.
+The three Baltic republics of Estonia, Latvia and Lithuania, first invaded by the Soviet Union, were later occupied by Germany and incorporated, together with what had been the Byelorussian Soviet Socialist Republic of the U.S.S.R.
 (Belarus, see below), into Reichskommissariat Ostland.